BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/moria.md

 - **Flame of Udun** `PASSIVE`

 If an enemy is Wounded, roll D6.
-On 6, the model is Set Ablaze.
+On 6, the model is [Set Ablaze].

 - **Demon of the Ancient World** `PASSIVE`

-May call a free Heroic Combat each turn.
+May call a free [Heroic Combat] each turn.

 </div>